-Companies are highly invested in the programs and products that they offer, and theft of these can do everything from eat away at the bottom line all the way to complete organizational destruction.
-Symantec has outlined the five types of software piracy as:
+Companies are highly invested in the programs and products that they offer, and theft of these can do everything from eat away at the bottom line all the way to complete organisational destruction.
+Symantec has outlined the five types of software/digital piracy as:

 - Counterfeiting: The illegal duplication, distribution, and/or sale of copyrighted material with the intent of imitating the product that is copyrighted.
 This can include packaged software with counterfeit copies of discs, software programs, labels, manuals, license agreements, security features, and registration cards.